sja-thedude/Vet-Clinic-Database/README.md

 # VET CLINIC DATABASE

 Vet Clinic is Module 4 project at Microverse.
 Vet Clinic is Relational database used to create the initial data structure.
-Created a table to store animals' information, insert some data into it, and query it.
+Created and Updated a table to store animals' information, insert some data into it, and query it.

 ## Getting Started